natcap/invest.users-guide/source/coastal_blue_carbon.rst

 - **Results suffix** (optional):  This text string will be appended to the end of the result file names to help distinguish outputs from multiple runs.

-- **LULC Lookup Table** (required):  The same LULC Lookup Table used as input to the preprocessor, which maps LULC classes to their values in a raster and to indicates whether or not the LULC class is a coastal blue carbon habitat.
+- **LULC Lookup Table** (required):  The same LULC Lookup Table used as input to the preprocessor, which maps LULC classes to their values in a raster and indicates whether or not the LULC class is a coastal blue carbon habitat.

   ==========  =====  ==============================
   lulc-class  code   is_coastal_blue_carbon_habitat